 Donna Jones – Senior Programme Manager

-Donna comes to the Trust from the University of Kent where she has been working on a project creating Higher and Degree Apprenticeships for the construction industry.
+Donna came to the Trust from the University of Kent where she was invovled in developing Higher Level and Degree Apprenticeships for the construction industry.
 She is driven by helping young people fulfil their potential and working with employers to raise awareness of construction and potentially provide career pathways.

 Donna’s favourite building is the Royal Albert Hall, London.